 - Preheat oven to 180 C / Gas 4.

 - Combine water, mashed bananas, honey, vanilla, and egg in a large bowl.

 - Stir in the flour and baking powder.

 - Beat dough with an electric mixer on medium speed until ingredients are thoroughly combined, 1 to 2 minutes.

 - Turn dough onto a floured surface and knead until no longer sticky, 5 to 8 minutes.

-- Roll out dough to 1/4 inch thickness and cut into mini shapes with your favourite doggy biscuit cutter.
+- Roll out dough to 1/4 inch thickness and cut into mini shapes with your favorite doggy biscuit cutter.

-- Bake in preheated oven until cookies are lightly browned, about 20 minutes.
+- Bake in the preheated oven until cookies are lightly browned, about 20 minutes.

 - Turn off the oven and leave biscuits until thoroughly dry and crisp, 30 to 40 more minutes.

-- Remove baking trays from oven and allow treats to cool on pans for 10 minutes.
+- Remove baking trays from the oven and allow treats to cool on pans for 10 minutes.